site de rencontre fille turque 1. What is Library in the Sky?

 Library in the Sky is Voice of Young People in Care's (VOYPIC) virtual library housing resources relating to children and young people in care and care leavers.
 It is a secure content managed website which can be accessed at www.libraryinthesky.org

 Also known as a digital or electronic library, a virtual library is a technological way to bring together large quantities of electronic documents in a managed system.

-3. Why is there a need for a virtual library?
+go to site 3.
+Why is there a need for a virtual library?

 VOYPIC's experience in relation to looked-after children and care leavers is that there are a multitude of agencies working with these individuals each producing excellent quality information.
 However this information is not housed in one central location and therefore access is not universal.

 In order to utilise information to its full, VOYPIC recognised the need to create a centralised resource providing interested parties with 24 hour access to quality information.
 As a result, a virtual library, Library in the Sky, has been developed and will be the first ever central online repository of information relating to looked-after children and care leavers in Northern Ireland.

 site de rencontre en angleterre 4.
 What are the benefits of a virtual library?

 A virtual library provides multiple concurrent users with 24 hour, remote access to large quantities of electronic documents.
 Other benefits include:-

 - they do not require a physical space

 - documents are available on the user's desktop